The Hour of the Dragon: Publication history

 It was Howard's only full-length novel about Conan, and is considered by many to be one of his best works.
 It was originally written for British publisher Dennis Archer and was submitted to them in May 1934.
 Archer had turned down a collection of works in 1933 but made the suggestion of a novel.
 However, the publisher went bankrupt before the novel could be printed and it was held by the Official Receiver.

+The story was first published as a five-part serial in Weird Tales between the months of December 1935 to April 1936 (with chapter 20 being misprinted as chapter 21):